 C) LEXICON a large database of words which have been parsed for the concepts in part A. This database knows, for example, how the ow in cow differs from the ow in snow.
 It also knows that “grass” is an example of the FSZL rule.
 The database currently contains over 95,000 parsed words.

 After the concepts have been selected for a lesson, this database is searched for words and sentences that contain the targeted concepts, but don't contain concepts that the student probably doesn't know.
-(Link to a description of word selection in the planner, with screen shot of planner)

 To see a brief tutorial on how to plan lessons click here.

 The lesson planner uses the concept estimates to select which concepts should be included in the next lesson.
 Selection is done using a binning algorithm based on (look this up).
 Concepts are ordered from weakest to strongest, then assigned to various sized bins based on their strength.
 The currently implemented default algorithm, for example, puts the weakest concept in a bin of size one, so that it is always chosen for the next lesson.
 The next two concepts are put in a bin of size two.
 They are selected in rotation, so that each concept appears in every other lesson.
 The next four concepts are also selected in rotation, so that each concept appears in every forth lesson, and so forth.
 As student knowledge of this concept changes, it will move up or down in the stack, and be selected for lessons more or less frequently as appropriate.
 In this way concept selection is done according to an objective standard.

 After concepts are selected, the lexicon is searched to find words that include these concepts, but which DON'T include concepts that the student hasn't seen.
 The planner presents these words for selection, and allows them to be allocated between the lesson segments: word read, word write, sentence read and write, text read and write.
 As they are allocated, words are highlighted in color to help you remember which have been chosen already, and for which segments.